nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/1_README.md

 <HR>
 </HR>

-The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the configuration text file for uploading the schema to TransectMeasure is provided in this repository.
+The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the  <a>href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/Transect%20Measure%20Habitat%20Codes_160705.txt">configuration text file</a> for uploading the schema to TransectMeasure is provided in this repository.

 <HR>
 </HR>